12 Different Types of Squirrels in the US

 They mostly live in deserts and prefer to live among dense flora.

-These squirrels measure about 4oz and have a 2-3 years lifespan, primarily feeding on cactus plants, insects, and seeds.
+These squirrels measure about 4oz and have a lifespan of 2-3 years.
+They primarily feed on cactus plants, insects, and seeds.

 Unlike the other squirrels on this list, Harris’ antelope squirrels live primarily alone, only congregating during the breeding season.